Dangerous driving explained

 Our AI can help you clarify what happens in a serious driving offence case and explore what information or support might be relevant to your circumstances.
 However, it's important to understand that the AI provides information only, not legal advice specific to your situation.

 If you're facing formal charges or need tailored legal advice, only a licensed lawyer can provide that.
 We can connect you with experienced traffic and criminal lawyers who specialise in dangerous driving matters and can provide legal advice based on the specific details of your case.
-This is particularly important given the potentially serious penalties, including jail sentences and licence disqualification.
+This is one consideration people often weigh given the potentially serious penalties, including jail sentences and licence disqualification.

 Not sure what to ask?